Mason & Wales

-Mason & Wales is New Zealand's oldest surviving architectural design company.
+Mason & Wales is a New Zealand architectural practice.
+They were the architects on Dunedin buildings the Wains Hotel (1878), Garrison Hall (1879), the Scott Building (1916) at the University of Otago Dunedin School of Medicine (1916) in Queenstown the Queenstown Police Station (1996).

+History

-The company was founded in Dunedin in 1863 by William Mason, who — as well as being an architect — had served as a Member of Parliament and as the first Mayor of Dunedin.
+Mason & Wales was founded in Dunedin in 1862 by William Mason, who, as well as being an architect, had served as a Member of Parliament and as the first Mayor of Dunedin.
 He was joined in partnership by Nathaniel Wales in 1871.